Emmyb4Christ/First-Website/README.md

 A. PROJECT - Build a simple responsive webpage with the following sections;

-    A. Website heading  (with a navigation bar and menu bar).
+    A. Website heading  (with a navigation bar, menu bar, user information section and footer section).

     B. Form that contains the following input fields (username, email address, phone number, password, confirm password, gender, and a submit button)